matterandvoid-space/subscriptions/README.md

    Neither gets passed the vector which was passed to `subscribe`.
 2. `subscribe` calls must be invoked with the base data source and optionally one argument which must be a hashmap.
 3. The reagent Reaction that backs a subscription computation function is only cached in a reactive context, making subscriptions safe to use in any context.
+4. Support for not using any global registry of subscriptions, instead you can subscribe directly to a function that returns a reagent Reaction/Ratom/Cursor

 ## Only one map for all queries